landmaj/Raspi_Backup/README.md

 ## Installation
 - Clone this repo into the folder where you keep your housekeeping scripts.
 - Modify the DIR variable to point to your destination
-- (optional) Modify RESIZE_LOCATION variable to point to .resizeimage.pl script
+- (optional) Modify RESIZE_LOCATION variable to point to resizeimage.pl script
 - Update services stop and start sections to reflect your installated services
 - Make executable. ```chmod +x raspibackup.sh```
 - Update crontab to run it each week